Without a doubt, sugar is tempting and cravings can be intense.

 - Fruit – to get a sweet fix, opt for berries or an apple.
 It’s the sweet taste alongside beneficial nutrients.

-- Remove temptation – get the sugary foods and drinks out of the pantry, fridge, desk drawer, or wherever you typically keep it.
+- Remove temptation – get the sugary foods and drinks out of the pantry, fridge, desk drawer, or wherever you typically keep them.

 Be mindful of underlying and external factors